Frequently Asked Questions…

 Q: What happens when a child arrives at the Center?

 A: The Center staff greets the child and his/her family members at the child-focused facility.
-Since interviews are audio and video recorded, forms must be signed to give consent to the interview.
+Since interviews are audio and video recorded, forms must be signed acknowledging the recording to start the interview.
 The child will be interviewed and parents will be given referrals relevant to the child and family’s needs.

 Q: Who conducts the interview and how does it take place?